HR 180 - Employee Benefits Policy

 Full Time: Employees who regularly work forty (40) or more hours a week and are expected to be employed for at least five (5) continuous months.

-Part-Time: Employees who work less than forty (40) hours a week on a regular basis.
+Part Time: Employees who work less than forty (40) hours a week on a regular basis.

-Part-Time and Benefit-Eligible: Employees who regularly work between twenty (20) and thirty-nine (39) hours a week and are expected to be employed for at least five (5) continuous months.
+Part-Time and Benefit-Eligible: Employees who regularly work twenty (20) and thirty-nine (39) hours a week and are expected to be employed for at least five (5) continuous months.

-Benefit-Eligible: Full-time faculty and staff who work twenty (20) or more hours a week and are expected to be employed for at least five (5) continuous months.
+Benefits Eligible: Full-time faculty and staff who work twenty (20) or more hours a week and are expected to be employed for at least five (5) continuous months.

-Serious Health Condition: An illness, injury, impairment, or physical, or mental condition that involve inpatient care, or continuing treatment by a health care provider, including incapacity and treatment on at least one occasion which results in a regimen of continuing treatment under the supervision of the health care provider, pregnancy or prenatal care, chronic conditions that require periodic visits (at least twice a year) for treatment by a health care provider, or permanent or long-term conditions that require multiple treatments.
+Serious Health Condition: An illness, injury, impairment, or physical, or mental condition that involves inpatient care, or continuing treatment by a health care provider, including incapacity and treatment on at least one occasion which results in a regimen of continuing treatment under the supervision of the health care provider, pregnancy or prenatal care, chronic conditions that require periodic visits (at least twice a year) for treatment by a health care provider, or permanent or long-term conditions that require multiple treatments.

 Policy